Jermaine-rbg/tip_calculator/README.md

 Total bill: $6,100.00
 Each person should pay $6.96

-### For each test case input can be entered in the terminal and recieves the output desired in the requirments
+### Each test case input can be entered in the terminal and recieves the output desired in the requirments

 ## 🤝 Support